apache/tvm/src/README.md

 There can be internal header files within each module that sit in src.

 ## Modules
-- common: Internal common utilities.
+- support: Internal support utilities.
 - runtime: Minimum runtime related codes.
 - node: base infra for IR/AST nodes that is dialect independent.
 - api: API function registration.